AndresFMoya/RoR-Microposts/README.md

-# RoR - Testing on RAILS
+## Basic HTML Page Structure
-This project consist of building and Test the sample application as in Ruby on Rails Tutorial by Michael Hartl.
+This project consist of building and Test a Micropost Web Application as in Ruby on Rails Book of Michael Hartl.
 This application includes examples of all the major features of Rails, including models, views, controllers, templates, partials, filters, validations, callbacks, has_many/belongs_to and has_many :through associations, security, testing, and deployment.

+## Technologies used

+- Ruby on Rails
+- PostgreSQL
+- RSpec
+- HTML
+- CSS
+- Git
+- Stickler
+- Rubocop
+- IDE (RubyMine)

-## Getting started
+## Installation

   To get started with the app, first clone the repo and `cd` into the directory: